brainboard/docs/cloud-design/code-edition.md

 ### Best Practices

 * **Save Frequently:** Use `CMD/CTRL+S` regularly to save your changes and ensure they are parsed and validated by Brainboard.
 Also, remember `CMD/CTRL+SHIFT+R` if you need to quickly discard unsaved changes in the editor.
-* **Prioritize Visual Design for Structure:** For major structural changes, adding new resources, or defining relationships, it's often best to use the visual designer and ID Cards.
+* **Prioritize Visual Design for Structure:** For major structural changes, adding new resources, or defining relationships, it's often best to use the visual designer and Resource Configuration panel.
 Use Code Edition for fine-tuning or specific code-level adjustments.
 * **Understand the Re-generation Process:** Be aware that Brainboard parses your code changes and then re-generates the files.
 This is why comments and exact formatting may not be preserved.
 * **Check Diagram After Code Changes:** If you add or significantly modify resources via code, always review the visual diagram to ensure the changes are reflected as expected and adjust placement if necessary.